Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress:export`

-* Exports the site content (posts, pages, comments, custom fields, categories and tags) as a wxr file.
+* Exports the site content (posts, pages, comments, custom fields, categories and tags) as a wxr file to `/backup/wordpress-export`, which only `apache` and `root` can read.
 * Triggers: none.

 `wordpress:file_policy`